-In small groups, the class uses the design process to come up with ideas for smart clothing.
-From brainstorming, to identifying users, to finally proposing a design, this is the first of several opportunities in this unit to practicing designing a solution for the needs of others.
+In small groups, students use the design process to come up with ideas for smart clothing.
+From brainstorming, to identifying users, to finally proposing a design, this activity serves as the first of several opportunities in this unit for students to practice designing a solution for the needs of others.